7 Days in Cape Town: An Exciting Cape Town Itinerary

 The Perfect Cape Town Itinerary

-Here’s what not to miss on your visit to the Mother City!
+Ready to dive right into this Cape Town 7 day itinerary?
+Here’s what not to miss in the Mother City!

 7 Days in Cape Town – Day 1 // Head to the Harbor

-The V&A Waterfront is one of the city’s most visited landmarks.
+Start your 1 week Cape Town itinerary by visiting the V&A Waterfront – one of the city’s most visited landmarks.
 Besides being the oldest working harbor in the Southern Hemisphere, it also has a deep-rooted history dating back to the Dutch settlers.
 Most noteworthy, it is here where Jan Van Riebeeck built the first jetty back in 1654.

 The Waterfront features a bunch of fun things to do.
 From shopping, dining, and exploring the 22 official landmarks on-site, there’s something for everyone here.
 Some of the most notable landmarks not to miss include the Chavonnes Battery Museum, the Clock Tower, Robinson Dry Dock, and the Breakwater Prison.